 - Mailing address

-- Registered agent name and address, as well as full individual name – make sure to obtain this information from the registered agent such as Northwest Registered Agent
+- Registered agent name and address, as well as the full individual name – make sure to obtain this information from the registered agent such as Northwest Registered Agent

 - Name and email address where you would like to receive the completed Articles of Organization and future annual report reminders